Journey2Ultra Running Coach Journey2Ultra

 Develop a tailored training program that focuses on overload stimulus, recovery, specificity, individualization, variety, and active involvement.
 Mental preparation is also crucial.
 Don't forget to gather mandatory equipment early to avoid last-minute rushes, and ensure it's tested.
 Choose your race-day gear wisely and plan for race-week logistics.

-Lastly, familiarize yourself with the unique terminology of running.
+Lastly, familiarise yourself with the unique terminology of running.
 Enjoy the journey and make your run a fun and successful experience.

 Now, it's time to delve into the practical details.
 We'll guide you through what to do immediately after registration, including race preparation and the mental aspects of the journey.
 Explore what comes "Next After Registering for a Race."